How To Guides

 • Build your feelings vocabulary

-• notice themes of reccuring emotions
+• notice themes of recurring emotions

 • increase rational thought